Bio Sci 2A on the Emerald Isle

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.

 “A small country with a big reputation, helped along by a timeless, age-caressed landscape and a fascinating, friendly people, whose lyrical nature is expressed in the warmth of their welcome.”
 Read more

 Language Spoken: English and Irish

 Ireland has a temperate maritime climate.
 The weather changes and can be unpredictable.
-Be prepared for plenty of rain, but also expect some occaisional warm spells during the summer months.
-Average temperatures for June/ July are 50s -- high 60s.
+Be prepared for plenty of rain, but also expect some occasional warm spells during the summer months.
+Average temperatures for June/ July are 50s, high 60s.
 Bring clothes that you can layer for ease of comfort.
-There will be some rain showers during your stay, so bring a jacket, poncho, or umbrella.
+There will be some rain showers during your stay, so bring a rain jacket, poncho, or umbrella.